 Dr. Tanya Renner and members of her laboratory explore evolutionary patterns and processes that drive functional diversification.
 We are particularly interested in how multi-species interactions shape diversity on a genome-wide scale and influence form and function.
-Our research combines applied molecular biology with next-generation sequencing, bioinformatics, and phylogenetics.
-We use plants and insects as models to study adaptation and current projects focus on the evolution of chemical and structural defenses.
+Our research combines molecular biology with whole genome sequencing, transcriptomics, and phylogenetics.
+We use plants and insects as models to study adaptation and current projects examine the underlying genetics and evolution of chemical and structural defense.

-My research program focuses on three integrated components: (1) an examination of the underlying genetics both linking and separating chemical defense and nutrient acquisition in plants, (2) investigations of plant structural defense mechanisms and adaptations for insect capture, and (3) studies of chemical defense and detection in insects.
-Topics we are investigating:
+We have three main research areas: (1) an examination of the underlying genetics both linking and separating chemical defense and nutrient acquisition in plants, (2) investigations of plant structural defense mechanisms and adaptations for insect capture, and (3) studies of chemical defense in insects.
+Topics we are currently investigating:

 - Co-option and molecular diversity of enzymes used in plant carnivory